USCGC Walnut (WLB-205)

 USCGC Walnut (WLB-205) is the fifth cutter in the Juniper-class 225 ft of seagoing buoy tenders and is the second ship to bear the name.
-She is under the operational control of the Commander of the Fourteenth Coast Guard District and is home-ported on Sand Island in Honolulu, Hawaii.
+She is under the operational control of the Commander of the Coast Guard Oceania District and is home-ported on Sand Island in Honolulu, Hawaii.
 Her primary area of responsibility is the coastal waters and high seas around the Hawaiian Islands and American Samoa.
 Walnut conducts heavy lift aids-to-navigation operations, and law enforcement, homeland security, environmental pollution response, and search and rescue as directed.

 Construction and characteristics

 USCGC Walnut was built by the Marinette Marine Corporation in Wisconsin and launched on 22 August 1998.
 She has a length of 225 ft, a beam of 46 ft, and a draft of 13 ft.
 Walnut is propelled by two Caterpillar diesel engines rated at 3,100 horsepower, and has a top speed of 16 knots.
 She has a single controllable-pitch propeller, which along with bow and stern thrusters allow the ship to be maneuvered to set buoys close offshore and in restricted waters.
 A dynamic global positioning system coupled with machinery plant controls and a chart display and information system allow station-keeping of the ship within a five-meter accuracy of the planned position without human intervention.
 Walnut is also equipped with an oil-skimming system known as the Spilled Oil Recovery System (SORS) which is used in her mission of maritime environmental protection.
 The cutter has a 2,875 square foot buoy deck area with a crane used for servicing large ocean buoys.